-The first settlers to Norway were hunters and gatherers who arrived here just after the Ice Age.
-The region is best known for it's Viking Age, a period thought to have begun with the plundering of England's Lindisfarne monastery by Nordic pirates in 793 AD.
-The Vikings were great sailors and warriors and conquered many lands.
-Viking leader Harold Hårfagre (Fair-Hair) unified Norway around 900 in the town of Haugesund, which I visited in 2017.
-About 100 years later King Olav converted the people to Christianity a century later.
-The Viking Age ended in 1066 when King Harold Hardråda was killed at the battle of Stamford Bridge, after claiming the crown of England.
+The first settlers to Norway were hunters and gatherers who arrived near the end of the Ice Age.
+Of course, the country is best known for it's Viking Age, a period that many believe started with the plundering of England's Lindisfarne monastery by Nordic pirates in 793 AD.
+The Vikings were amazing sailors and strong and intimidating warriors and they claimed and conquered many places.
+Harold Hårfagre unified Norway around 900 in the town of Haugesund, which I visited in 2017.
+About 100 years later King Olav converted the Viking people to Christianity.
+The main Viking Age is believed to have ended in 1066 when King Harold Hardråda was killed at the battle of Stamford Bridge, after claiming the crown of England.

-Oslo would emerge as a center of power in the 13th century and continued to foster a golden era until the mid-14th century when the bubonic plague devastated the city.
-At various points in time, Norway was part of Denmark and Sweden.
-Growing nationalism eventually led to Norway's peaceful secession from Sweden in 1905.
+Oslo eventually became the center of power in the 13th century and Norway thrived up to the mid-14th century when the bubonic plague devastated its population centers.
+At various points in history, Norway was part of Denmark and Sweden.
+But, eventually nationalism led to Norway's independence when it peacefully seceded from Sweden in 1905.

-Norway stayed neutral during the world wars but was occupied by the Nazis in 1940, who rampaged through the towns and villages to put down the Resistance.
-The royal family returned to power at the end of the war.
+Norway tried to stay neutral during the world wars but was attacked and occupied by the Nazis in 1940.
+The Germans rampaged through many Norwegen towns and villages until they were soundly defeated by the Allies in May of 1945.

-In 1960 Norway joined the European Free Trade Association and over the next two decades, instituted reforms that make it the 'most egalitarian social democracy in western Europe'.
-Norway has since achieved one of the highest standards of living in the world.
+In 1960 Norway joined the Schengen Agreement and the European Free Trade Association and over the next two decades, instituted policies that make it among the strongest of Europe's Social Democracies.
+When I visited in 2017, it had the highest standard of living in the world.